waterlock/waterlock-google-auth/README.md

 npm install waterlock-google-auth
 ```

-set the following option in your `waterlock.json` config file
+set the following option in your `waterlock.json` config file.
+Allow is an optional
+filter - if you omit it, all domains will be allowed.

 ```js
 "authMethod":[